SolaceHarmony/llama.kotlin/KOTLIN_PORT_STATUS.md

 ## Next Steps
 The immediate next steps for the project are:

-1. Implement actual computation functionality for tensor operations
+1. Refine tensor computation functionality
    - Follow the implementation strategy outlined in the [Tensor Operations Design Document](./TENSOR_OPERATIONS_DESIGN.md)
-   - Create the `GGMLComputeOps.kt` file with utility functions, element-wise operations, matrix operations, and activation functions
-   - Integrate the computation functions with the existing code in `GGMLOps.kt`
+   - Computation functions implemented in `GGMLComputeOps.kt` and integrated with `GGMLOps.kt`
-   - Implement the actual computation logic for addition, multiplication, and matrix multiplication
-   - Implement more advanced tensor operations like activation functions
+   - Expand support for additional tensor data types
    - Optimize tensor operations for performance

 2. Implement the computation graph execution